Sub-GeV-scale signatures of hidden braneworlds up to the Planck scale in a $SO(3,1)$-broken bulk: low-energy limit of a universe with two domain-wall 3-branes: main results and open problems

 In this approach \cite{M4xZ2}, it must be noted that the mass $m$ corresponds to a Kaluza-Klein state \cite{M4xZ2} and $g$ is given by Eq. ( \ref{g0}).
-So, in order to address the behaviour of a particle related to the Standard Model, we should consider massless Kaluza-Klein states.
-Such states must be "dressed" to induce the expected standard masses on branes.
-Indeed, considering the neutron for instance, its mass mainly arises from the strong interaction between quarks.
-The Higgs field contributes to the quarks' masses.
-Strictly speaking, the whole Standard Model should be introduced -- in the braneworld model -- with the mechanisms needed to confine it on each brane \cite{branevsDW}.
-Many fermions must be introduced, not only to get quarks and leptons, but also because two fermionic fields are required at least to get both chirality states on the brane when considering the fundamental Kaluza-Klein state \cite{twogen}.
-Finally, the metric field should be also introduced.
-Anyway, this task is daunting, and since there is possibly many ways to induce the Standard Model on a brane, a more phenomenological approach would probably be more relevant to address the main features of the coupling constant $g$ when dealing with neutron and various metric fields and bulk dimensionality.
+So, in order to address the behaviour of the neutron, we should first consider massless fermionic Kaluza-Klein states.
+Next, many fermionic fields should be introduced in the model.
+Not only to get quark families, but also because two fermionic fields are required at least to get both chirality states on the brane when considering the fundamental Kaluza-Klein states \cite{twogen}.
+Of course, gauge and Higgs fields should be also included in the domain-wall-brane model to dress massless states to retrieve the expected standard masses on branes.
+Indeed, the Higgs field contributes to quark masses while, considering the neutron, its mass mainly arises from the strong interaction between quarks.
+Of course, one should also ensure to retrieve the Standard Model symmetry as well as the efficiency of the mechanisms needed to confine each field on each brane \cite{branevsDW1,branevsDW2,branevsDW3,branevsDW4} when dealing with the bulk metric.
+There is possibly many ways to reach these goals which meet the landscape problem encountered in superstring models \cite{string}.
+Anyway, this issue is then far beyond the scope of the present paper.
+As a consequence, a more relevant and phenomenological approach must be considered for now to address the main features of the coupling constant $g$ when dealing with neutron in a two-brane Universe with a given bulk metric.
 This is the mainspring of the approach introduced in the next section.